Job Notice: Senior Manager for Development and Membership

 Your cover letter will serve as a writing sample.
 We may request further extant writing samples as part of the interview process.

-We will begin reviewing proposals September 23rd and will continue accepting applications until the position is filled, with a projected start in November 2022.
+We will begin reviewing proposals in October and will continue accepting applications until the position is filled, with a projected start in January 2023.

 Grantmakers in the Arts (GIA) is the only national network of private, public and corporate arts funders in the US and Canada, including independent and family foundations, public agencies, community foundations, corporate philanthropies, nonprofit regrantors and national service organizations.
 We provide our stakeholders with the resources, organizing tools and leadership they need to support artists, arts organizations and communities.
 We are committed to increasing support for arts and culture while advancing racial, economic and intersectional justice through arts and culture.
 Our vision for the future of our grantmaking field, as well as our programs and resources, can be found here.